- Performance Injuries

 The Department of Music has developed policies, protocols, and operational procedures to guard against injury and illness in the study and practice of music, as well as to raise the awareness among our students and faculty of the connections between musicians' health, the suitability and safety of equipment and technology, and the acoustic and other health-related conditions in the University's practice, rehearsal, and performance facilities.

 It is important to note that health and safety depends largely on personal decisions made by informed individuals.
-CSU Stanislaus has health and safety responsibilities, but fulfillment of these responsibilities cannot and will not ensure any individual's health and safety.
+Stanislaus State has health and safety responsibilities, but fulfillment of these responsibilities cannot and will not ensure any individual's health and safety.
 Too many factors beyond the University's control are involved.
-Each individual is personally responsible for avoiding risk and preventing injuries to themselves before, during, and after study or employment at CSU Stanislaus.
+Each individual is personally responsible for avoiding risk and preventing injuries to themselves before, during, and after study or employment at Stanislaus State.
 The policies, protocols, and operational procedures developed by the Department do not alter or cancel any individual's personal responsibility, or in any way shift personal responsibility for the results of any individual's personal decisions or actions in any instance or over time to the University.